umogal/CustomerSentimentAnalyser/README.md

 ## Notes

   * Sentiment analysis, while useful, is an approximation.
-TextBlob's analysis is based on its training data and algorithms and may not perfectly capture the nuances of all human language.
+Analysis is based on its training data and algorithms and may not perfectly capture the nuances of all human language.
   * Performance is generally good for typical text inputs.
 For extremely large files, memory consumption could become a factor.

 <!-- end list -->